-Courtesy of the U.S. Census Look at the two links provided above that relate to measuring race and ethnicity in the U.S. Census.
+Look back at the two links above on measuring race and ethnicity in the Census.
 What choices were available for identifying respondents in 1960?
-Show students the INQUIRY FOUR SLIDES containing the possible response options to the "race" questions from the 1950 and 1960 censuses:
+Show students the slide containing the possible response options to the "race" questions from the 1950 and 1960 Censii: